Learning the Intrinsic Dimensionality of Fermi-Pasta-Ulam-Tsingou Trajectories: A Nonlinear Approach using a Deep Autoencoder Model: A Deep Autoencoder Model

-The model is trained using the Adam optimizer~\cite{Kingma2015} with a default learning rate of $0.001$ and a mini-batch size of $256$, noting that smaller batch sizes (e.g., $32$) do not produce significant differences in performance.
+The model is trained using the Adam optimizer~\cite{Kingma2015} with a learning rate of $0.001$ and a mini-batch size of $256$, noting that smaller batch sizes (e.g., $32$) do not produce significant differences in performance.
 The number of training iterations is set to $300$ epochs.
 However, early stopping (ES), which acts as an implicit regularizer with a patience of $30$ epochs, is chiefly used to avoid unnecessary training, thereby saving significant time and computational resources.
-The model is implemented using Keras and TensorFlow~\cite{Geron2017,chollet2018,abadi20216}.
+Additionally, the ES will retain the model corresponding to the minimum validation error during the optimization of the trainable parameters (weights and biases)~\footnote{Note that when the model's bottleneck has a single neuron, i.e., $m=1$, there are $4, 801$ trainable parameters.}.
+We implemented this model using Keras and TensorFlow~\cite{Geron2017,chollet2018,abadi20216}.

 In general, especially for neural networks, the training reconstruction error can be very low because the model may fit the training data extremely closely, thereby leading to serious overfitting.
 As a result, the model may not perform well on unseen data.
 Accordingly, to ensure that the model generalizes successfully, we split each trajectory dataset into a training set and a test set~\cite{Hauberg2025}.
 The training set contains $70\%$ of the input data, consisting of data points chosen at random, while the test set contains the remaining $30\%$ of the data.
-Note that $20\%$ of training set is also used as validation set for monitoring the model's generalization during training.
-With this choice, we find that the difference between the training and test reconstruction errors is generally $\lesssim 10^{-3}$, and decreases to about $10^{-5}$ for larger bottleneck-layer sizes, i.e., as $m \rightarrow 7$.
-Overall, these errors are smaller by at least a factor of $100$ than the corresponding PCA reconstruction errors.
-This fact is illustrated for the specific case of $\beta = 1.1$ in the top panel of Fig.~\ref{fig:fig3}, where the DAE and PCA reconstruction curves are compared.
-Therefore, the DAE model provides a significantly more accurate reconstruction of the input data than PCA.
+Note that $20\%$ of the training set is also used as validation set for monitoring the model's generalization during training.
+With this choice, we find that the difference between the training and test reconstruction errors is generally much less $1\%$.